dmbarbour/wikilon/docs/CommandLine.md

 ### Claw Sequences

-A command language sequence is a sequence of commands.
-Even `42` is a command in Claw.
+A command language sequence is a sequence of commands (even `42` is a command).
 A simple use case is to construct a sequence of values.
-For example, `{1,2,3}` may construct a list of three numbers.
-Compact expression for a list of values is applicable for matrices, graphs, tables, and more.
+For example, `{1,2,3}` is might construct a list of three numbers.
+Parsimonious expression for a list of values is convenient for matrices, graphs, tables, and more.
 In the more general use case, sequences are a potential basis for monadic DSLs and block-structured programming.

-A *sequence of commands* requires representation for sequences and commands.
-A first-class command, a subprogram, is naturally represented by a block.
-A first-class command, a subprogram, is naturally represented by a block.
-Sequences have more options - lists, streams, iteratees, etc..
-I've elected to represent the sequence as a structured block that operates uniformly on each command.
+The semantics for claw sequences is:

         {foo,bar,baz}   desugars to
         \[\[foo] cmd \[bar] cmd \[baz] cmd] cmdseq

-This first-class block structure has advantages of being simple, uniform, easy to recognize, and trivial to compose: a composition of blocks is a concatenation of sequences.
-A disadvantage is that we cannot casually refactor subsequence structure (e.g. in `{foo,bar,baz,foo,bar,qux}` we might wish to move `foo,bar` into the word `foobar`).
-If this becomes a problem, it is feasible to later introduce a syntax to inline a subprogram.

-The behavior of a sequence depends primarily on how we define the `cmd` word.
-We could push each command into a list (with `cmd = \lV`).
-We could apply each command to an input (with `cmd = \vr$c`).
-We could count commands (with `cmd = \%#1+`).
-Or we could generalize, separate our decision on what to do with each command into a tacit `(command * st) → st` argument.
+Commands are captured as first-class blocks.
+The sequence is represented by a block that operates uniformly on each command.
+The behavior of the sequence depends primarily on the definition of `cmd`.
+For example, with `cmd = \lV` we would push each command onto a list.
+With `cmd = \vr$c` we would inline each command (equivalent to `[foo bar baz]`).
+With `cmd = \%#1+` we could simply count commands.
+But the recommended definition is `cmd = \lw^z$`, which allows us to parameterize the command handler and some state.

-        onCmd :: (command * st) → st
-        sequenceBlock :: (st * (onCmd * 1)) → (st * (onCmd * 1))
+        sequence :: (st * (handler * 1)) → (st * (handler * 1))
+        handler  :: (command * st) → st
-        cmd = \lw^z$ :: (command * (st * (onCmd * 1))) → (st * (onCmd * 1))
+        cmd      :: (command * (st * (handler * 1))) → (st * (handler * 1)))

-This is my recommendation.
-Generalized command processing allows us to directly apply sequences in many cases, and to process them indirectly where appropriate (e.g. converting to a list or stream).
-But developers are free to experiment with alternative representations (e.g. translating every sequence into a list) through definition of `cmd` and `cmdseq`.
+        cmd = \lw^z$

+Claw sequences additionally support an *sequence escape*, allowing injection of arbitrary code into the sequence.
+This is expressed by prefixing any command by `/`.
+For example:

+        {/foobar, baz}  desugars to
+        \[foobar \[baz] cmd] cmdseq

+The motivation for sequence escapes is convenient syntactic abstraction, for example extracting subsequence `foo,bar` into a separate word `foobar`.
+Syntactic abstraction is a valuable property for Awelon project in general, and it would be a tragedy to lose it for subprograms expressed as subsequences.
+Of course, escapes are not aesthetically pleasing and should be used sparingly.
+Developers should be encouraged to favor composable semantics.
+If there is some type-dependent means of combining `foo,bar` into a single command, that would be preferable.

-*Note:* An empty string is a valid command.
-So `{}` is a sequence with one empty command.
-However, this is probably not what you want.
-Commands in a sequence should usually have a predictable type or effect, e.g. adding a number to the stack.
+*Note:* `{}` is a sequence with one empty command.
+The empty command sequence is `{/}`.

-*Note:* Support for claw sequences is experimental.
-It is unclear whether these sequences will be sufficient for monadic DSLs and block structured programming.
-It is unknown whether inability to syntactically abstract across elements will prove painful or irrelevant in practice.
-If deemed necessary, we might extend sequences or explore alternatives.
-One interesting alternative is to take `,` as desugaring to `] comma [`, i.e. syntactically abstracting the notion of a command separator.

 ### Claw Words and Namespaces